Leayal/GenshinImpact-reshade-compatibility/README.md

 # Credit
  Thanks to [`Want Reshade to work?` post on miHoYo's forum](https://forums.mihoyo.com/genshin/article/29341).

+# Disclaimer
+ I don't know if the game allows ReShade or not. **Please use ReShade at your own risk**.

 # Notice
  - This application is **not** an injector/loader.
 It's just simply a file renamer.
 Thus, it will not inject ReShade.dll to the game process.
  - **Do NOT run this application as administration, unless required**.
 For example: Your game data is in a place that only admin can write files to.
 The application can't rename the ReShade file unless you elevate it as Admin.